Our leaders in Africa

 I believe in making an enduring, positive impact.
 I believe in making an impact that matters.

-Lwazi is a former member of the Securities Regulation Panel (SRP) and is a past President of the Association of Black Accountants of Southern Africa (ABASA).
-He is also the Chairman of the African Children’s Feeding Scheme.
+Lwazi is the Past President of the Association for the Advancement of Accountants in Southern Africa (ABASA).
+He is the current Chairman of the South African Institute of Chartered Accounts (SAICA), as well as Chairman of the African Children’s Feeding Scheme (ACFS).

 Africa Deputy Chief Executive Officer, and Chief Strategy Officer

 CA (SA), BCom Honours (UCT), Banking Law Diploma (RAU)

 I stand for excellence in everything we do!